-BIOS 312 Advanced Communication in the Biological Sciences BIOS 332 Ecology BIOS 334 Evolution BIOS 338 Analysis and Visualization of Biological Data
+BIOS 312 Advanced Communication in the Biological Sciences BIOS 332 Ecology BIOS 334 Evolution BIOS 338 Analysis and Visualization of Biological Data ogy list for the Major Concentration in Ecology and Evolutionary Biology in the 2021 GA.

-Select three courses from the Elective Lecture Courses in Ecology and Evolutionary Biology list for the Major Concentration in Ecology and Evolutionary Biology in the 2020 GA.
+Select three courses from the Elective Lecture Courses in Ecology and Evolutionary Biollist for the Major Concentration in Ecology and Evolutionary Biology in the 2021 GA.

-Select two courses from the Elective Courses in Biochemistry and Cell Biology list for the Major Concentration in Ecology and Evolutionary Biology in the 2020 GA.
+Select two courses from the Elective Lecture Courses in Biochemistry and Cell Biology

-Select two courses from the Elective Laboratory Courses in Ecology and Evolutionary Biology list for the Major Concentration in Ecology and Evolutionary Biology in the 2020 GA.
+Select two courses from the Elective Laboratory Courses in Ecology and Evolutionary Biology list for the Major Concentration in Ecology and Evolutionary Biology in the 2021 GA.

-Select one course from the Elective Laboratory Course in Biochemistry and Cell Biology list for the Major Concentration in Ecology and Evolutionary Biology in the 2020 GA.
+Select one course from the Elective Laboratory Course in Biochemistry and Cell Biology list for the Major Concentration in Ecology and Evolutionary Biology in the 2021 GA.

-Select one course from the Capstone Requirement list for the Major Concentration in Ecology and Evolutionary Biology in the 2020 GA.
+Select one course from the Capstone Requirement list for the Major Concentration in Ecology and Evolutionary Biology in the 2021 GA.